side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/inspector/editor/text-editor-reveal-line.md

-This test checks that text editor's revealLine centers line where needed.
+This test checks that text editor’s revealLine centers line where needed.